Rosengate/exedra/README.md

 cd public
 php -S localhost:8080
 ```
 Then, run the http://localhost:8080 on your browser.

-Of course, it'll print an error, because we haven't set up any route yet.
-Refer to the Routing Sample below if you need some result.
+Refer to the Routing Sample below if you need more result.

 # Framework provider
 Exedra provides an easy set up for a minimal framework, and gets you quick registry for components like view, session, flash, form and console.